 - 3.03 The key controls for risk management are: - (a) procedures are in place to identify, assess, prevent or contain material known risks, and these procedures are operating effectively throughout the authority - (b) a monitoring process is in place to review regularly the effectiveness of risk reduction strategies and the operation of these controls.
-The risk management process should be conducted on a continuing basis - (c) managers know that they are responsible for managing relevant risks and are provided with relevant information on risk management initiatives - (d) provision is made for losses that might result from the risks that - (e) procedures are in place to investigate claims within required timescales - (f) acceptable levels of risk are determined and insured against where appropriate - (g) the authority has identified business continuity plans for implementation in the event of disaster that results in significant loss or damage to its resources.
+The risk management process should be conducted on a continuing basis - (c) managers know that they are responsible for managing relevant risks and are provided with relevant information on risk management initiatives - (d) provision is made for losses that might result from the risks that remain - (e) procedures are in place to investigate claims within required timescales - (f) acceptable levels of risk are determined and insured against where appropriate - (g) the authority has identified business continuity plans for implementation in the event of disaster that results in significant loss or damage to its resources.

-- 3.04 To prepare and promote the authority's risk management policy statement. - 3.05 To develop risk management controls in conjunction with other members of Corporate Leadership Team. - 3.06 To include all appropriate employees of the authority in a suitable fidelity guarantee insurance.

-3.07 To effect corporate insurance cover, through external insurance and internal funding, and to negotiate all claims in consultation with other officers, where necessary.
+- 3.04 To prepare and promote the authority's risk management policy statement. - 3.05 To develop risk management controls in conjunction with other members of Corporate Leadership Team. - 3.06 To include all appropriate employees of the authority in a suitable fidelity guarantee insurance. - 3.07 To effect corporate insurance cover, through external insurance and internal funding, and to negotiate all claims in consultation with other officers, where necessary.

-- 3.08 To notify the Corporate Director Finance and Resources immediately of any loss, liability or damage that may lead to a claim against the authority, together with any information or explanation required by the Corporate Director Finance and Resources or the authority's insurers. - 3.09 To take responsibility for risk management, having regard to advice from the Corporate Director Finance and Resources and other specialist officers (e.g. crime prevention, fire prevention, health and safety). - 3.10 To ensure that there are regular reviews of risk within their service areas. - 3.11 To notify the Corporate Director Finance and Resources promptly of all new risks, properties or vehicles that require insurance and of any alterations affecting existing insurances. - 3.12 To consult the Corporate Director Finance and Resources and the Director Legal & Governance on the terms of any indemnity that the authority is requested to give. - 3.13 To ensure that employees, or anyone covered by the authority's insurances, do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim.
+- 3.08 To notify the Director of Finance immediately of any loss, liability or damage that may lead to a claim against the authority, together with any information or explanation required by the Director of Finance or the authority's insurers. - 3.09 To take responsibility for risk management, having regard to advice from the Director of Finance and other specialist officers (e.g. crime prevention, fire prevention, health and safety). - 3.10 To ensure that there are regular reviews of risk within their service areas. - 3.11 To notify the Director of Finance promptly of all new risks, properties or vehicles that require insurance and of any alterations affecting existing insurances. - 3.12 To consult the Director of Finance and the Corporate Director of Governance on the terms of any indemnity that the authority is requested to give. - 3.13 To ensure that employees, or anyone covered by the authority's insurances, do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim.